-These tiny grey buggers are found in just a couple of places, the North Sea for example.
-In French they are called ’crevette grise’, grey shrimp or brown shrimp in English and grijze garnaal in Flemish.
-You might also know them under the name of brown shrimp or bay shrimp.
-Evidently you can use any other type of cooked prawns, chop them up and then follow the rest of the recipe below.
+You can find these tiny little grey buggers in just a couple of places, in the North Sea for example.
+The French called them ’crevette grise’, it’s grey shrimp or brown shrimp in English and grijze garnaal in Flemish.
+You might also know them under the name of bay shrimp.
+Of course you can use any other type of cooked prawns if you can’t get any brown shrimp where you live.
+Just boil them, chop them up and then follow the rest of the recipe below.

 - 4 large fresh tomatoes

 - 12,5 oz grey North Sea shrimp (350 g), peeled

 - You can peel the tomatoes if you prefer.
 Therefore make a little incision on the bottom and poach the tomatoes in hot water for 15 seconds.